 Viola d’amore – This once popular instrument is largely neglected nowadays outside its annual appearances in Bach’s St John Passion.
 Hazel plays it extensively, exploring lesser-known repertoire from numerous early manuscript sources, through concertos and cantatas by Vivaldi, Bach and Telemann, to music written by contemporary composers.
 The frequent use of scordatura in baroque music for the viola d’amore ties in with Hazel’s interest in scordatura writing for the violin.

-Coates won a scholarship to study at the Guildhall School of Music & Drama where his teachers included Irene Pragnell, Neil Black and Richard Simpson, and he studied historical oboes with Gail Hennessy and Frank de Bruine.
-He was formerly Research Manager at that institution and continues to pursue a number of academic interests in the field of performance practice.
+Coates won a scholarship to study at the Guildhall School of Music & Drama where his teachers included Neil Black, Richard Simpson and Gail Hennessy, and he was awarded an Erasmus Scholarship for study in the Netherlands with Frank de Bruine.

 As a consort singer, she has toured with the Tallis Scholars and participated in their premiere of John Tavener’s Requiem Fragments at the BBC Proms.

 Emily performed the role of Theresa in the world premiere of A Synonym for Love (based on Handel’s Clori, Tirsi, e Fileno) with Toronto’s Classical Music Consort and experimental theatre group Volcano Theatre.